Kroatoan1979/Kroatoan1979/README.md

-# Hi! 👋 I'm Ivan Almeida
+# Hello! 👋 I'm Ivan Almeida

 I'm passionate about innovations in the world of Information Technology, always seeking new challenges and opportunities to learn, grow, and innovate. 🎯